Pokémon Trading Card Game Pocket: Reception

 Pokémon Trading Game Pocket received "generally favorable" reviews according to review aggregator Metacritic.
 Chris Tapsell, writing for Eurogamer, spoke positively of the game, praising its reward system, friendliness to players who did not wish to spend money, and player versus player battling system.
-Ana Diaz, writing for Polygon, and Jupiter Hadley, writing for Pocket Gamer, highlighted the game's accessibility for casual players beginners.
-Jordan Minor, writing for PCMag highlighted the game for taking advantage of several mechanics that were intrinsic to the original Trading Card Game's success, including the suspense of opening trading card boosters and the community aspect of sharing and trading cards.
+Ana Diaz, writing for Polygon, and Jupiter Hadley, writing for Pocket Gamer, praised the fun of opening packs and collecting cards, highlighting the special artwork and visual effects of rare cards, but neither considered the game play of battling opponents very interesting.
+Jordan Minor, writing for PCMag, highlighted the game for taking advantage of several mechanics that were intrinsic to the original Trading Card Game's success, including the suspense of opening trading card boosters and the community aspect of sharing and trading cards.
 He criticized the game's battling system, finding it dull and uninteresting compared to the rest of the game.

 Moises Taveras, writing for Kotaku, called the game "good, bite-sized fun" but criticized it for revolving too heavily around gacha mechanics.
 Taveras also wrote of his wariness of the loss of the game's digital content when it reached its end of service.
 Minor also criticized the game's gacha game model, as did Hadley, who disliked the amount of waiting the game involved to obtain rewards.
 Keza MacDonald, writing in a positive review for The Guardian, stated that the game's "free to play" model was not overly intrusive for players, finding the game's system preferable to physical cards.
 Donovan Erskine, writing for Shacknews, believed the game's gameplay loop to be preying on players' desire to obtain new cards, stating that the ease of accessibility in the game's digital format made the game easier to spend money on than physical cards.